-- (i) The Company's accumulated losses are of ₹2,603.60 Crores and its Net worth as at March 31, 2022 has been eroded.
-The Company has obligations towards fund based borrowings aggregating to ₹1,913.33 Crores and non-fund based exposure aggregating to ₹98.92 Crores, operational creditors and statutory dues that have been demanded/recalled by the financial/operating creditors pursuant to ongoing Corporate Insolvency Resolution Process (CIRP).
-These conditions indicate the existence of a material uncertainty that may cast significant doubt on the Company's ability to continue as going concern and therefore the Company may be unable to realize its assets and discharge its liabilities in the normal course of business.
+- (i) The Company's accumulated losses are of ₹2,639.64 Crores as on 31.03.2024 and its Net worth has been eroded.
+The Company has obligations towards fund-based borrowings aggregating to ₹1,913.33 Crores and non-fund-based exposure aggregating to ₹61.43 Crores as on 31.03.2024, operational creditors and statutory dues that have been demanded/recalled by the financial/operating creditors pursuant to ongoing Corporate Insolvency Resolution Process (CIRP).
+These conditions indicate the existence of a material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern and therefore, the Company may be unable to realize its assets and discharge its liabilities in the normal course of business.
 The ultimate outcome of these matters, at present, is not ascertainable.
-Accordingly, we are unable to comment on the consequential impact, if any, on the accompanying standalone financial statements. - (ii) In absence of alternative corroborative evidence in respect of trade receivables including retention, loans & advances, borrowings, trade payable and other payables, we are unable to comment on the extent to which such balances are recoverable/ payable. - (iii) Other current assets (Note No. 13) include Unbilled Revenue (Work-in-progress) of ₹26.60 Crores (Previous Year- ₹26.60 Crores).
-Though all the projects have been closed and there is no possibility of raising bills against the above said unbilled amount, the management has not yet written off the said amount. - (iv) No confirmations of Fixed Deposits with Banks were provided as detailed in Note No. 5 & 11.
+Accordingly, we are unable to comment on the consequential impact, if any, on the accompanying standalone financial statements. - (ii) In absence of alternative corroborative evidence in respect of trade receivables including retention, loans & advances, borrowings, trade payable and other payables, we are unable to comment on the extent to which such balances are recoverable/ payable. - (iii) Other current assets (Note No. 13) include Unbilled Revenue (Work-in-progress) of ₹26.60 Crores (Previous Year ₹26.60 Crores).
+Though all the projects have been closed and there is no possibility of raising bills against the above-said unbilled amount, the management has not yet written off the said amount. - (iv) No confirmations of Fixed Deposits with Banks were provided as detailed in Note No. 5 & 11.
 Some of the Fixed Deposits, as per management's understanding, may have been appropriated by Banks against their dues and others may be under lien of various authorities.
-In absence of confirmations, we are unable to comment on the recoverability/ existence of the same. - (v) Similarly, few of the bank balances are subject to confirmations/ reconciliations.
-In absence of confirmations, we are unable to comment on the balances held with scheduled and none scheduled banks.
-Out of total banks balances of ₹19.17 Crores, confirmations of ₹18.43 Crores.
+In absence of confirmations, we are unable to comment on the recoverability/ existence of the same. - (v) Similarly, some of the bank balances are subject to confirmations/ reconciliations.
+In absence of confirmations, we are unable to comment on the balances held with scheduled and non-scheduled banks.
+Out of total banks balances of ₹0.80Crores, confirmations of ₹0.10 Crores were only provided.
+A sum of ₹0.70 Crores is lying in in-operative bank accounts as on 31st March, 2024.
+Some of the bank accounts are under lien with different Govt.
+Authorities due to outstanding statutory demands.